hermanwongkm/htsCodeScrapper/README.md

-# Better Query for Harmonized Tariff Schedule (Backend - Repo)
+# A Better Search Tool for Harmonized Tariff Schedule (Backend - Repo)

 ### Aim
 Improve HTS code search to retrieve its associated descriptions and details.